The classification of large spaces of matrices with bounded rank

-Notice finally that if we have $H=\{0\}$ (which will not always be the case), then the factorization lemma for linear maps (cf.\ \cite{Greub} proposition I p.45) shows that $V$ has the form given in the Common Kernel Theorem, hence $V$ is equivalent to a subspace of $\calR(0,r)$ unless $(n,p,r,\card \K)=(3,3,2,2)$.
+Notice finally that if we have $\calH=\{0\}$ (which is not always the case), then the factorization lemma for linear maps shows that $\calV$ has the form given in the Common Kernel Theorem, and hence $\calV$ is equivalent to a subspace of $\calR(0,r)$ unless $(n,p,r,\card \K)=(3,3,2,2)$.